Ashok172006/Abex_ARC24/README.md

 * Stop Motor
   * After the motor has rotated the desired number of steps, both John1 and John2 are set low to stop the motor.

+### encoderISR
+The encoderISR function is an Interrupt Service Routine (ISR) designed to handle encoder pulses and update the encoder count based on the direction of rotation.
+This function is used to track the position of a DC motor shaft accurately.
+* Read Encoder States
+  * The function reads the current states of the two encoder channels (A and B) using digitalRead:
+    ```python
+    int stateA = digitalRead(ENCA);
+    int stateB = digitalRead(ENCB);
+* Update Encoder Count
+  * The function compares the states of channels A and B:
+     ```python
+     if (stateA == stateB) encoderCount++;
+     else encoderCount--;
+  * If the states of both channels are the same (stateA == stateB), the encoderCount is incremented, indicating forward rotation and if they are not equal, the encoderCount is decremented indicating reverse direction.